 Assessment of eligibility for advanced standing with credit will be made by a faculty member teaching in the curricular area of the course/s for which reduction is sought.
 Application for advanced standing with credit must be made to the Office of the Vice President for Academics by July 15 for the Fall semester and by October 15 for the Spring semester.
 Students are responsible for preparing the advanced standing portfolio for each course and for collecting all needed documents according to guidelines provided by the Academics Office.
-Students must pay a \$75 per credit hour, non-refundable processing fee for each portfolio submitted.
+Students must pay a fee of \$75 per credit hour for each portfolio submitted.
+This fee is non-refundable.